rstudio/gt/README.md

 <br />
 </div>

-> [!IMPORTANT]
->
-> Consider submitting a beautiful table of your own making to the [**2025 Posit Table Contest**](https://github.com/rich-iannone/table-contest/discussions/2)!
-This is an annual celebration of beautiful display tables, aiming to highlight the creativity and technical prowess of our community.
-Entries will be judged and fabulous prizes will be doled out.
->
-> The deadline is Friday, October 17, 2025 at midnight ([anywhere on earth](https://time.is/Anywhere_on_Earth)).
-Submit using the [2025 Table Contest submission form](https://github.com/rich-iannone/contest-submissions/discussions/new?category=2025-table-contest).

 With the **gt** package, anyone can make wonderful-looking tables using the **R** programming language.
 The **gt** philosophy: we can construct a wide variety of useful tables with a cohesive set of table parts.